-These are equally not tolerated and if it is believed that a crime has been committed, will be reported to the Police.
+These behaviours are equally not tolerated and if it is believed that a crime has been committed, will be reported to the Police.

-The principles from the anti-bullying policy will be applied in these cases, with recognition that any Police investigation will need to take priority.
+The principles from the Behaviour and Anti-Bullying Policy will be applied in these cases, with recognition that any Police investigation will need to take priority.